bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 If this is not the case then the logging framework should be used instead.

-To set a parameter you have to the connected to the Crazyflie.
+To set a parameter you must have the connected to the Crazyflie.
 A parameter is set using:

 ``` python